wing5wong/artisan-whs-static/source/_news/2019-08-16_ethans-a-fortnite-world-cup-player.md

 Ethan (under the player name ‘Link’) qualified on week 5 Sunday 12 May in the solo competition.

-The Fortnite World Cup was held in New York 26 - 28 July at Arthur Ashe stadium.
+The Fortnite World Cup was held in New York between 26 - 28 July at Arthur Ashe stadium.

 There were 100 solo players and 50 duos competing for a prize pool of 30 million dollars.